Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 # Improve the Library of Babel to use A.I. to verify
 Improve Borges Library of Babel to take into account recent advances in A.I. that can possibly organize the data to finally be useful.
 Brute-forcing against a verification function.
+Combinational explosion, crunching through search spaces.

 # About these files